CodeYourFuture/CYF-Projects/What Rubbish/readme.md

   - _MobileNetV2 model for complex items_

 - Waste categorisation - Classify items as recyclable, compostable, or landfill

 - Application built as a PWA

 ## Users and roles

 **As a conscientious environmentalist,** I want to quickly sort my rubbish wherever I am

 **As a CYF host** I want my offices to be cleaned up after classes

-**As a CYF member,** I want to clean up after class
+**As a CYF member** I want to clean up after class

 ## Stretch goals